Escobita/selenium/selenium-core/selenium-website/src/main/rst/01_introducing_selenium.rst

     includes scripting techniques and programming techniques for use with Selenium-RC.
 We cover examples of source code showing how to report defects in the application under test.
-We also cover techniques commonly asked about in the user forums such as how to implement data-driven tests (tests where one can vary the data between different test passes).
+We also cover techniques commonly asked about in the user group such as how to implement data-driven tests (tests where one can vary the data between different test passes).

 :ref:`Selenium-Grid <chapter07-reference>`